Elwood College

 Elwood College is a co-educational state high school in Melbourne, Victoria, Australia.
 The school was founded in 1957 and was originally named Elwood High School.
-It has more than 700 students, including many international students.
+It has more than 700 students, including international students.
 The school's former principal was Rhonda Holt, and the current principal is Todd Asensio.
-In its curriculum, there is English, mathematics, humanities, health, technology, physical education, music, art, Japanese and French.
-Middle school students (Year 9 and Year 10) can choose whatever subjects they want to out of a total of 47 subjects, provided that they choose 6 subjects for each semester, and VCE students can choose out of a total of 29 subjects.
-Students are able to learn a musical instrument if they wish, and there are many choices of instruments available.
+The curriculum includes English, mathematics, humanities, health, technology, physical education, music, art, Japanese and French.